 Effective 1 June 2019, the benchmark for the composite changed from gross- to net- of withholding taxes.
 The change was made because the firm viewed the new benchmark to be more consistent with the tax impacts of the portfolios in the composite.
 Historical benchmark representations have been restated.

 Industrials & Business Services

-Curt Organt is the portfolio manager of the US Smaller Companies Equity Strategy and the associate portfolio manager of the US Small-Cap Core Equity Strategy in the U.S. Equity Division of T. Rowe Price.
-Mr. Organt is a vice president and an Investment Advisory Committee member of the Small-Cap Stock, Small-Cap Value, Global Industrials Equity, New Horizons, and US Small-Cap Growth II Equity Strategies.
-He is a vice president of T. Rowe Price Group, Inc.
+Curt Organt is the portfolio manager of the US Smaller Companies Equity Strategy and an associate portfolio manager of the US Small-Cap Core Equity Strategy in the U.S. Equity Division.
+Curt is a vice president and an Investment Advisory Committee member of the US Small-Cap Core Equity, US Diversified Small-Cap Value Equity, and US Small-Cap Growth Equity Strategies.
+He also is a vice president of T. Rowe Price Group, Inc.

 - Portfolio manager2019

 - Years at24

 T. Rowe Price